Revlis64/Creapawn/README.md

   - Bug Fix/Change 1.
 Changes to team selection option within pawn storage box.

   - Bug Fix/Change 2.
 Small visual touch ups and text changes.

+August 18th, 2023 Bug Fixes and Changes (1.0.10)

+  _ Bug Fix/Change 1.
+During battle, starting AP (action points) has been increrased to six.

+  _ Bug Fix/Change 2.
+The amount of AP (action points) replenished at the beginning of each turn has been reduced to three.

+  - Bug Fix/Change 3.
+Changes to equation that determines a pawn's action cost.

+  - Bug Fix/Change 4.
+Changes to team selection option within pawn storage box.

+  - Bug Fix/Change 5.
+Small visual touch ups and text changes.